Is someone in the CSO available to review my application materials?

 Are OCI application materials sent to employers all at once or on a rolling basis?

 The CSO will not release any application materials to the employers before the application deadline.
 After the deadline passes, every application received by the deadline will be sent to the employer for review.
+Check out the process at a glance.
+Check out the process at a glance.

 Can I make a change to a document after I submit a bid?